remnrem/luna-doc/docs/ref/intervals.md

 overlap directly are still included in these proximity/distance metrics, just with a distance of 0 (this behaviour can be changed by the option `dist-excludes-overlapping`).
-By default, only pairs that occur within 10 seconds or each other are included in these analyses (can be changed by the `w` option).
+By default, only pairs that occur within 10 seconds of each other are included in these analyses (can be changed by the `w` option).